City Baking Guide

 Winter

-Heated indoor air can lower humidity further, so hydration support and covered rest periods matter more.
+Woodstoves and heated indoor air can lower humidity further, so hydration support and covered rest periods matter more than usual.

 Spring

-Wind and weather swings can shift flour absorption quickly.
-Adjust liquids incrementally.
+Wind and weather swings can shift flour absorption quickly, so adjust liquids incrementally instead of stacking multiple fixes.

 Summer

-Warmer kitchens can accelerate fermentation; monitor dough volume and temperature closely.
+Warmer kitchens can accelerate fermentation, so monitor dough volume and temperature closely, especially in enriched dough and sourdough.

 Fall

-Dense seasonal loaves and quick breads benefit from earlier center checks.
+Dense fall loaves and quick breads benefit from earlier center checks so the crust does not get ahead of the middle.

 Baking Classes in Taos, New Mexico